Shelley in Haiti Book

-SHELLEY IN HAITI - NOW IN STOCK!!!
-ONE WOMAN’S QUEST FOR ORPHAN PREVENTION THROUGH JOB CREATION
+SHELLEY IN HAITI - ONE WOMAN’S QUEST FOR ORPHAN PREVENTION THROUGH JOB CREATION

 Shelley Jean traveled to Haiti determined to adopt an orphan she had discovered online.
 Although she was already the mother of two biological children, expanding her family by embracing a displaced child was, in part, a fulfillment of her compassionate Christian faith.

 But when she witnessed the agony many Haitian women experienced when poverty —not lack of love—forced them to give up their children to orphanages, she was outraged.

 Soon, a new mission blossomed.
 As she came to better understand and appreciate the people of Haiti, Shelley had a vision of creating jobs that would help some parents earn an income so that they could support their babies and raise them to become productive adults.

 Despite her own domestic challenges and, at times, the doubts about God’s providence that arose after witnessing the devastation caused by earthquakes and hurricanes, Shelley’s trial-and-error approach took hold.